-If you want to expose the film at the recommended speed (ISO/ASA/DIN) and the film has a DX barcode on it (a large pattern consisting of exposed metal surfaces) then set the shooting mode selector to S. Press the MODE button on the camLCD for 1s.
-Press repeatedly until ISO appears on the top left of the display.
-Select Auto DX by pressing the ▲ / ▼ buttons.
-Confirm by pushing MODE again or by pushing the release button halfway.
-A DX symbol is shown on the display and the corresponding ISO rating is indicated after loading the film.
+If you want to expose the film at the recommended speed (ISO/ASA/DIN) and the film has a DX code strip on it (a large pattern consisting of exposed metal surfaces) then set 'DX' on the film speed dial against the index on the camera body with the shooting mode selector set at 'OFF'.
+The 'ISO' symbol appears on the M/d and the corresponding ISO rating is indicated after loading the film.